 Remembering Westminster St. Paul's

 In October 2021, after 63 wonderful years Westminster St. Paul's closed.
-The congregation migrated to
+It amalgamated with St. Andrews Presbyterian Church (Guelph) and Knox Presbyterian Church (Guelph).

 The purpose of this website